 In only three countries — Botswana, Nigeria, and South Africa — did the surveys capture enough respondents who worked for an employer to report country-level engagement results.
 South Africa has one of the highest percentages of actively disengaged employees in the world.

 I find it really sad that in countries like SA that struggle with high unemployment rates, the people who do manage to find a job are so miserable.
-The unrest and volatility in the mining industry has shown us that active disengagement, unhappy employees and toxic cultures are seriously affecting the bottom line of South African companies (and the health of our economy).
+The unrest and volatility in the mining industry have shown us that active disengagement, unhappy employees, and toxic cultures are seriously affecting the bottom line of South African companies (and the health of our economy).